Protecting Your Rights. Defending Your Freedom.

 • Erratic or slow driving

-Once the officer initiates the traffic stop, they have to try to determine what’s going on.
+Once the officer initiates the DUI stop, they have to try to determine what’s going on.
 In order to arrest the person, they must have probable cause.
 This means that there is evidence that the person was driving while impaired.
 This can come in the form of a standardized field sobriety test or a chemical test.

 Anyone who’s facing a drunk driving charge should ensure they understand the defense options that are open for their case.
 Some of these, such as pretrial diversions, might have limited time availability.
 If you have someone on your side who knows about the system, you can likely find out your options and how they will impact your future so you can make an informed decision.